About the Institute

 |—||Dr. Susan Shaw, Founder|

-The Shaw Institute is a 501(c)3 nonprofit scientific research organization based in Maine and New York.
-Founded in 1990 by environmental health scientist Dr. Susan Shaw, its mission is to discover and expose environmental threats to people and wildlife through innovative science and to engage in global partnerships to improve human and ecological health.
+The Shaw Institute is a 501(c)3 nonprofit scientific research organization based in Maine that was founded in 1990 by environmental health scientist Dr. Susan Shaw, who passed away in early 2022.
+The mission of the Shaw Institute is to discover and expose environmental threats to people and wildlife through innovative science and to engage in local and global partnerships to improve human and ecological health.

 The Institute’s focus areas include: